 The International Short Film Festival Oberhausen, in conjunction with LUX (London) and the Robert Flaherty Film Seminar (New York), introduced a new programme segment in 2014 which will be held for the fourth time during the 63rd International Short Film Festival Oberhausen (11 to 16 May, 2017).

 The Seminar is an experimental course exploring contemporary artists’ moving image practice in the context of a renowned international film festival.
-Led by Erika Balsom, a lecturer and writer based in London, it is designed to provide a platform where art and cinema meet.
 It is a gathering that brings together filmmakers, critics and curators, using the Oberhausen Film Festival as a laboratory to discuss ideas in the curation, production and criticism of contemporary moving image media.
 With the festival as text and model to examine, the cohort will closely examine film and video works, the infrastructures that allow them to circulate, and the critical frames used to curate and analyze them.

 The Seminar leaders:

 Michele Pierson is a London-based researcher and writer on experimental film.
 She is the author of a book on special effects and co-editor of a volume of essays on Ken Jacobs (Optic Antics: The Cinema of Ken Jacobs).
 Her essays on experimental film have appeared in Discourse, Cinema Journal, The Moving Image, Screen and Millennium Film Journal.
 Particular areas of research interest include: experimental film historiographies; film exhibition (including programming); accessibility; women’s filmmaking.
 She is Senior Lecturer in Film Studies at King’s College London.